Types of Baby Birds

 Use of suitable tools

 Choose appropriate feeding tools such as syringes, straws, or specialized bird feeding tubes to imitate the natural feeding process and help ease baby birds' nervousness or fear.
-Birdfy provides cozy and comfortable Birdfy Nest for baby birds.
+Birdfy provides a cozy and comfortable Birdfy Nest for baby birds.

 Hygiene is essential